jhcarr/Fossa_Nova/README.md

 # FOSSA NOVA
 Did your install of Ubuntu 20.04 Focal Fossa explode?
 Do the Fossa Nova!

-## PURPOSE

-This project is intended to provision an AFSAS developer's machine for development on all aspects of the AFSAS project.
-If in the course of our project's lifecycle the techniques in this provisioner should become out-of-date or invalid, then it falls to you, dear reader, to take up the torch and update this project or burn it all down.

 ## USAGE

 ### Setup